ietf-wg-spice/draft-ietf-spice-oidc-cwt/draft-ietf-spice-oidc-cwt.md

 : updated_at

 Claim Description:
 : Time the End-User's information was last updated.
-Its value is a number representing the number of seconds from 1970-01-01T00:00:00Z as measured in UTC until the date/time.
+Its value is a NumericDate as defined in Section 2 of {{!RFC8392}}.

 JWT Claim Name:
 : updated_at